jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 Node.js modules are one kind of package which can be published to npm.
 When you create a new module, you want to start with the `package.json` file.

 You can use `npm init` to create the `package.json`.
 It will prompt you for values for the `package.json` fields.
-The two required fields are name and version.
-You'll also want to have a value for main.
+The two required fields are 'name' and 'version'.
+You'll also want to have a value for 'main'.
 You can use the default, `index.js`.

 If you want to add information for the author field, you can use the following format (email and web site are both optional):